-When Crosbysaurus was first described by Heckert in 2004 the assumption was that it, like the better-known Revueltosaurus, was an ornithischian dinosaur.
-Several purported ornithischian tooth taxa were named, leading several authors to suggest that herbivorous dinosaurs were widespread across Pangea (Hunt and Lucas, 1994; Heckert 2002, 2004, 2005).
+The history of Crosbysaurus is more complicated than the events leading to the collection of MNA V10666.
+When it was first described by Heckert in 2004 the assumption was that it, like the better-known Revueltosaurus, was an ornithischian dinosaur.
+Several purported ornithischian tooth taxa were named, leading several authors to suggest that herbivorous dinosaurs were widespread across Pangea (Hunt and Lucas, 1984; Heckert 2002, 2004, 2005).
 This contrasted sharply with the previous views on ornithischian diversity and stood in sharp contrast with the non-dental fossil record of ornithischian diversity outside of the southern hemisphere.

 This interpretation of the fossil record was challenged by Parker et al. (2005) with the discovery of the postcrania of Revueltosaurus from the Petrified Forest of Arizona.
-Not only did this revise how Revueltosaurus was seen but it called into question all of North America's supposed ornithischian dinosaurs from the Triassic Period (Irmis et al. 2006; see also Nesbitt et al., 2007).
+Not only did this revise how Revueltosaurus was seen but it called into question all of North America's supposed ornithischian dinosaurs from the Triassic Period (Irmis et al. 2006).
 Without any supporting skeletal remains it was no longer parsimonious to assign "fabrosaur"-type teeth to any known dinosaur clade.
-While Revueltosaurus is now known from postcrania, other supposed ornithischians known from only teeth like Tecovasaurus and Crosbysaurus can only be identified as being either archosaurs or archosauriforms of uncertain affinity (Irmis et al., 2007).
-While some authors have suggested that ornithischians were present in the Late Triassic of North America (Heckert 2005) virtually all authors are in
+While Revueltosaurus is now known from postcrania, other supposed ornithischians known from only teeth like Tecovasaurus and Crosbysaurus can only be identified as being either archosaurs or archosauriforms of uncertain affinity.
+While some authors have suggested that ornithischians were present in the Late Triassic of North America (Heckert 2005) virtually all authors are in agreement that Crosbysaurus does not represent a dinosaur and instead is an archosauriform.
+While this new record does not add any clarity to the taxonomic affiliations of Crosbysaurus it does significantly extend its range.
+Previous reports of Crosbysaurus have been limited to Texas (the type locality), New Mexico, and Arizona (Heckert 2004).
+Comb Ridge in southeastern Utah is approximately 245 kilometers away from the closest reported Crosbysaurus remains in the Chinle Formation of Arizona.